Prajwal-S-6/Spring-Certification-Path/module-06/Security/src/main/java/com/spring/security/example8/README.md

 * @PreAuthorize - to determine whether method can be executed based on Security rules
 * @PostAuthorize - to determine whether executed method value needs to be returned based on Security rules
 * @PostFilter - to filter the collection based on security rules after method is executed from the returned value

+* With @PreFilter/@PostFilter we use filterObject
+* With @PostAuthorize, we use returnObject